eternalsafe/wallet/README.md

 - And more: [full list of changes](./todo.md)

 You can view the diff from the original Safe{Wallet} here: [https://github.com/eternalsafe/wallet/compare/eternalsafe..safe-global:safe-wallet-monorepo:v1.26.2](https://github.com/eternalsafe/wallet/compare/eternalsafe..safe-global:safe-wallet-monorepo:v1.26.2).
 **Note**: This diff is viewed backwards, i.e. additions in this diff are actually lines which are removed in Eternal Safe, and vice versa.
+[Seems to be a bug in GitHub](https://github.com/eternalsafe/wallet/issues/18#issuecomment-2558403419).

 ### RPC